griefly/griefly/README.md

 How to build everything on Windows
 -----------------------------------
-_It is not tested guide, so if you have any issues during the process please report them_
+_If you have any issues during the build process please report them_

 1. All tools and libs from the depencies list should be available on your machine
 2. Open CMakeLists.txt in Qt Creator